 Our legislative agenda is a bold and aggressive agenda that pushes the comfort zone of Vermonters.
 JFA seeks to move us closer to realizing the aspirational progressive brave little state that so many hold us out to be.
 We join the Vermont Coalition for Ethnic and Social Equity in Schools in support of the Ethnic Studies bill.
 Our legislative work is accomplished through the Vermont Racial Justice Alliance.
 You can see the Racial Justice Alliance legislative agenda here.

-- Proposal to Remove Slavery from the Vermont Constitution
+- Proposal to Prohibit Slavery and Indentured Servitude from the Vermont Constitution

 - Commission to Study Apology and Reparations for Slavery